wanghaisheng/responsive-landing-page-starter/content/blog/en/building-a-social-crm-with-django-and-the-vonage-messages-api.md

 ### Pre-requisites

 1. You need a Vonage account.
-If you do not have one yet, Go to the Vonage Sign-up page \[here](https://dashboard.nexmo.com/sign-up) to create an account.
+If you do not have one yet, Go to the [Vonage Sign-up](<1. https://dashboard.nexmo.com/sign-up>) page to create an account.
 Then, come back here to continue with the next steps.

-2. Now, login to your \[Vonage account](https://dashboard.nexmo.com/sign-in).
+2. Now, login to your [Vonage accoun](https://dashboard.nexmo.com/sign-in)t.
 Click on \`Your applications\` in the menu tab and select \`Create a new application\`. (picture-1)
 3. Fill in the form provided to create a new application.
-Under the capabilities section, turn on \*\*Messages\*\* capabilities.
+Under the capabilities section, turn on the **Messages** capabilities.

-4. You will find two fields in Messages capabilities - inbound URL field and status URL field.
-These URLs are endpoints to web-hooks that help Vonage Messages API communicate with your application.
+4. You will find two fields in Messages capabilities: the inbound URL field and the status URL field.
+These URLs are endpoints to web-hooks that help the Vonage Messages API communicate with your application.
 For now, Fill in a dummy URL or maybe the link to your GitHub account. (picture-2)
 5. The next thing is to authorize Vonage to access your Facebook business page.
 You can create a demo business Facebook page for the sake of this tutorial.
-Go to \[Connect Facebook Page](https://dashboard.nexmo.com/messages/social-channels/facebook-connect) and follow the steps outlined on the page.
+Go to [Connect Facebook Page](<1. https://dashboard.nexmo.com/messages/social-channels/facebook-connect>) and follow the steps outlined on the page.

-6. Afterwards, Go to your application page and link your already authorized social media page to the application you created in Step 3. (picture-3)
+6. Afterward, Go to your application page and link your already authorized social media page to the application you created in Step 3. (picture-3)

-7. Install Redis - If you're using Linux or Mac, follow the instructions \[here](https://redis.io/topics/quickstart#installing-redis).
-If you're using Windows, follow the instructions \[here](https://redis.com/blog/redis-on-windows-10/).
+7. Install Redis - If you're using Linux or Mac, follow the instructions [here](<1. https://redis.io/topics/quickstart#installing-redis>).
+If you're using Windows, follow the instructions [here](<1. https://redis.com/blog/redis-on-windows-10/>).
 8. Install Ngrok.
 Ngrok provides you with a publicly available URL that forward requests to your locally running application.
-Go to \[Ngrok download page](https://ngrok.com/download) and follow the instructions to set Ngrok up on your computer.
+Go to the [Ngrok download page](https://ngrok.com/download) and follow the instructions to set Ngrok up on your computer.

 Now that you have the pre-requisites completed.
 You need to set up your development environment for the tutorial.
 You need Python >= 3.6, Django 3.
 Also, I recommend using Visual Studio as your IDE.